nishal-beegamudre/loyalty-reward-system/README.md

     2. Clone this repository.

-    3. Pre-requisites to run this project: Java 17, Eclipse IDE, Postman, MySQL workbench, ElasticSearch, LogStash, Kibana, Apache Kafka, Ubuntu, Redis server
+    3. Pre-requisites to run this project: Java 17, Eclipse IDE, Postman, MySQL workbench, ElasticSearch, LogStash, Kibana, Apache Kafka, Filebeats, Ubuntu, Redis server

     4. Windows subsystem for Linux should be enabled.